dimariabovol/trafficOX/README.md

 Is one of my freelance projects.

-In the project I used animation by means of [Lottie.js](http://airbnb.io/lottie/#/) plugin.
+I used [Lottie.js](http://airbnb.io/lottie/#/) plugin for making animation in the site.
+I learned how to work (add and change) with animation by means of .json files.

 I made home page and some registration pages, which you can see below.
 Links: